Return to Scouters' Pages Home

 Carpentry Pathfinding Signaling Tracking

-The program honors Scouting's rich 100-year history by introducing today's Scouts to the merit badges earned by yesterday's youth.
+The program honored Scouting's rich 100-year history by introducing Scouts to the merit badges earned by yesterday's youth.
 To bring the badges into a 21st-century context, the BSA has created supplemental information guides that will accompany scans of the original merit badge pamphlets.

 Return to top.